 We give higher priority for children where there is an exceptional need to attend this school and not another school.
 The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.

-In order to seek priority on this basis, parents must complete Devon County Council's Supplementary Information Form for Exceptional Need.
-This is available from the LA's website at http://devon.cc/schoolsifs.
-All applicants must use a common application form from their home LA.
+In order to seek priority on this basis, parents must complete the Supplementary Information Form for Exceptional Need.
+This is available at the end of this document and at http://devon.cc/schoolsifs.
+All applicants must complete an application form.